VA Benefits for Dependents of Disabled Veterans

 - Are between the ages of 18 and 23 and attending school full-time; or

-- Parents in the veteran’s direct care whose net worth and income are below the limit put in place by law
+- Parents whose net worth and income are below the limit put in place by law

-As a dependent of a veteran or service member, you may qualify for certain benefits, such as healthcare, life insurance, or monetary compensation to help pay for school or vocational training.
+As a dependent of a veteran or service member, you may be eligible for certain benefits, such as health care, life insurance, or monetary compensation to help pay for school or vocational training.
+However, to qualify for many of these benefits, your veteran will likely have to have a combined disability rating of 30 percent or higher from VA.

-There are several healthcare options for which you may qualify as the dependent of a veteran, including the following:
+There are several health care options you may qualify for as the dependent of a veteran, including the following:

 TRICARE

-If you are the family member of an active duty, retired, or deceased service member, National Guard soldier, Reservist, or Medal of Honor recipient, you may qualify for the TRICARE program.
+If you are a family member of an active duty, retired, or deceased service member, National Guard soldier, Reservist, or Medal of Honor recipient, you may qualify for the TRICARE program.

 Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)